Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - **Lilu:** An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.
 As of right now in macOS Big Sur, Lilu is only semi-working as there is an issue with userspace patching.

 - **VoodooPS2Controller:** This will allow your keyboard and trackpad to operate.
-Due note gestures will now work with the older version of this kext that I use.
-Acidantera has an updated one but my trackpad clickers do not work with that one.
+Gestures will now work with the older version of this kext that I use.
+Acidanthera has an updated one but my trackpad clickers do not work with that one.

 - **WhateverGreen:** Is a Lilu plugin providing patches to select GPUs on macOS.
 Requires Lilu 1.4.0 or newer.